svasandani/get-risky/README.md

 - #### Backend transformations

   The backend currently only functions as a CRUD API.
-All the transformation is done on the front-end.
+All the transformation is done on the frontend.
 Ideally, we'd like to serve some transformed data from the backend to be consumed by an external application.
 This shouldn't be too difficult, since much of the logic can be translated from JavaScript to Go.

 - #### Dockerization